How Does Abdominoplasty Work?

 how do i choose?

 There is no right answer to which is the right surgery for you.
 Dr. Greenberg strongly recommends you have an evaluation by a plastic surgeon versed in all the different types of body contouring surgery, so they can help you pick the right procedures for you.
-Sometimes you have to choose between tight skin and scar.
-Not all women will make the same choice.

 Tummy tucks are frequently combined with:

-• breast surgery – augmentation, lift, reduction
+• Breast surgery – augmentation, lift, reduction

 Be careful!
 Dr. Greenberg has seen many people who try to do less invasive procedures like Coolsculpt or liposuction when they needed an abdominoplasty.
 These women are left with wrinkled, dimpled skin, and then seek out a plastic surgeon to “fix” it.
 Some of these issues cannot be fixed.
 Again, she strongly recommends at least one evaluation by a board certified plastic surgeon before you decide on your course of treatment.